natewoodward/natewoodward.github.io/_posts/2019-12-02-monitoring-java-memory-usage-with-jstat-and-check-mk.md

 If there were no labels set,
-the script would report that `S0` has a usage of `1.33%` in the example above, which is kind of confusing -- what the heck is `S0`?
+the script would report that `S0` has a usage of `1.33%` in the example above, which isn't very helpful -- what the heck is `S0`?
 To make the output more human friendly, you can configure a label for `S0` so that the script reports `1.33%` usage for `SurvivorSpace0` instead: